Greater Croatia: Independent State of Croatia

 The first modern development of a Greater Croatia came about with the establishment of the Independent State of Croatia (Nezavisna Država Hrvatska, NDH).
 Following occupation of the country by Axis forces in 1941, Slavko Kvaternik, deputy leader of the Ustaše proclaimed the establishment of the NDH.
 The Ustaša, an ultranationalist and fascist movement founded in 1929 supported a Greater Croatia that would extend to the River Drina and to the edge of Belgrade.
 Ante Pavelić, the Ustaše's Poglavnik (leader) had been in negotiations with Fascist Italy since 1927.
 These negotiations included Pavelić supporting Italy's annexation of its claimed territory in Dalmatia in exchange for Italy supporting an independent Croatia.
 In addition, Benito Mussolini offered Pavelić the right for Croatia to annex all of Bosnia and Herzegovina.
 Pavelić agreed to this exchange.
 The Greater Croatian ideology, combined with Nazi racial theory, culminated in the genocide of Serbs, the Holocaust and the Porajmos in the NDH carried out by Ustaše.
+The NDH's territory encompassed most of modern-day Croatia, all of Bosnia and Herzegovina, part of modern-day Serbia, and a small portion of modern-day Slovenia (the five settlements of Bregansko Selo, Nova vas pri Bregani, Jesenice na Dolenjskem, Obrežje and Čedem).